 “Once when I was in the turtle my iPod battery went off, and I was hearing people saying, like 'Oh my God, maybe something happened and we should call an ambulance?'"

 So, what next?
 In 2018, Kris is going to create a short film.
 The film will star her and her friend Erik.
 “Erik is a character and a friend of mine.
-My ex-boyfriend -- who travelled to West Africa regularly -- sent me a box of gifts from a market in Sierra Leone, and one of the artefacts in the box was a small monkey skull.
+My ex-boyfriend — who traveled to West Africa regularly — sent me a box of gifts from a market in Sierra Leone, and one of the artifacts in the box was a small monkey skull.
 One lonely, hungover morning I woke up and I was just like 'oh, hello Erik’.
 I made a body for him and played with him all day.
 We're going to have some domestic situation at my parent's flat in Estonia, and my friend is going to film it.”

 Photography Maxwell Tomlinson

 Grooming Shiori Takashi.
 Photography assistance Rory James Cole.
 Grooming assistance Megumi Sano.